 These documents can be time-consuming to put together because they need to not only be comprehensive but also update and change as the project itself progresses.

-tools will include some form of communication plan template for their users, but these templates are usually an afterthought.
+will include some form of communication plan template for their users, but these templates are usually an afterthought.
 The default communication plan tool for many project managers has been a massive spreadsheet they spend hours perfecting and updating.

-These spreadsheets are great if they work for you, but the truth is that you don't need a massive spreadsheet or an expensive piece of software to create a communication plan.
+These spreadsheets are great if they work for you, but the truth is that you don't need a massive spreadsheet or an expensive piece of software to create an effective communication plan.
 You just need a comprehensive yet flexible project communication plan template like the one we put together for you right here in Coda.

 What is a project management communication plan template?